strange8969/Email-Generator-Full-Stack/README.md

 3. **Verify backend is running**
    - The server will start on `http://localhost:8080`
-   - Check the health endpoint: `http://localhost:8080/api/email/generate`
+   - Check the application endpoint: `http://localhost:8080/api/email/generate`

 ### Frontend Setup (React)